-The UKBN was originally designated over 15 years ago by Bradford and Marsh (2003).
-The first iteration of the Benchmark Network, UKBN1.0, included 122 catchments that had (i) relatively natural flow regimes, (ii) good and consistent hydrometric data quality, (iii) long record lengths (>20 years), and (iv) broadly representative of UK hydrology.
+The UKBN was originally designated almost 15 years ago by Bradford and Marsh (2003).
+The first iteration of the Benchmark Network, UKBN1, included 122 catchments that met four primary criteria: i) relatively natural flow regimes, ii) good and consistent hydrometric data quality, iii) relatively long records (ideally >25 years), and iv) were representative of UK hydroclimatic conditions with good geographical coverage.

-It is recognised that the benchmark criteria are stringent and not all stations will meet these fully.
-Therefore, in this second iteration, UKBN2.0, each of the 146 Benchmark catchments has been assigned a score based on their benchmark suitability at low, medium, and high flows, recognising all stations cannot be benchmark across the full flow regime and provided justification.
+It is recognised that the benchmark criteria are stringent and not all designated stations will meet these fully.
+Therefore, in this second iteration, UKBN2 (Harrigan et al., 2017), each of the 146 Benchmark catchments has been assigned a score based on their benchmark suitability at low, medium, and high flows, recognising all stations cannot be benchmark across the full flow regime and provided justification.
 A map of the network is shown below.

 More information about the network is available in the UKBN2 User Guide.

-Catchment boundaries and gauging station locations for all 146 UKBN2 stations (gauges red dots and grey catchments), 80 stations suitable for analysis across the full flow regime (i.e., Benchmark Score = 6) (green catchments), with 10 nested catchments hat ched (source: Harrigan et al., submitted).
+Catchment boundaries and gauging station locations for all 146 UKBN2 stations (gauges dots and grey catchments), 80 stations suitable for analysis across the full flow regime (i.e., benchmark score = 6) (dark grey catchments), with 10 nested catchments hatched (source: Harrigan et al., 2017)